nboober/React-Neighborhood-Map/README.md

+# React-Neighborhood-map

+This project is part of the Udacity Web Developer Course.
+The goal of this project is to create a react app that utilizes the Google Map API to show my neighborhood or a neighborhood I would like to visit.

+The functionality of this map includes:
+- Map markers to identify popular locations or places you’d like to visit
+- A search function to easily discover these locations
+- A list view to support simple browsing of all locations.
+- Third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc)

+## Libraries Used

+- React
+- babel
+- jQuery
+- sass
+- Google maps

+## To Do

+[]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>